Grass fires are dangerous. They can start easily and spread quickly, destroying homes, crops and livelihoods.

-Grass fires can be especially dangerous because they can start quickly and spread rapidly, catching people off-guard.
-They can be very hot and produce large amounts of heat which can kill anyone caught out in the open.
+Grass fires are very hot and can produce huge amounts of heat that can kill anyone caught out in the open.

 Grass fires can spread across land very quickly but there are some things you can do to protect your home, crops and livelihood.